MicrosoftDocs/azure-devops-yaml-schema/task-reference/manual-validation-v1.md

 ## Inputs

 <!-- :::item name="notifyUsers"::: -->
-:::moniker range=">=azure-pipelines-2020.1"
+:::moniker range="=azure-pipelines"

 **`notifyUsers`** - **Notify users**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Sends a manual validation pending email to specific users (or groups).
-Only users with queue build permission can act on a manual validation.
-You can send an email to a group using the `[org name]\group name` syntax.
+Send a manual validation pending email to a comma separated list of specific users (or groups).
+You can send an email to a group using the `[org name]\group` name syntax.

 This task input is required, but you can specify an empty string if you don't want to notify anyone, for example during a test run: `notifyUsers: ''`.
 <!-- :::editable-content-end::: -->